SANDEEPGUJJALA/Insurance-Data-Analysis/README.md

 ## Insurance Data Analysis

-This repository contains SQL queries for data exploring and insights
+This repository contains SQL queries for data exploring and Insights